The Dullstroom Epic

 Crisis averted.
 And I made damn sure my next hire was ugly enough to pass Terry's vetting.

 Around that same time—mid to late 1998—Steve Adams came to me with an idea.
-There was an event that took place every year called the Dullstroom Epic, sponsored by Bell’s Whisky.
-Basically, all the participating trout waters in the area opened their waters to the public for a day, attracting a flood of fly fishermen from Joburg.
-It was a fun, well-attended event with prizes for things like heaviest bag, and it had nothing to do with us.
+There was an event that took place every year called the Dullstroom Epic, sponsored by Bell's Whisky.
+Basically, all the participating trout waters in the area opened their waters to the public for a day, attracting a flood of fly fishermen from Johannesburg.
+It was a fun, well-attended event with prizes for things like heaviest bag, largest fish, and so on.

 Steve's suggestion was to turn that concept into something ongoing.
 Instead of a one-day event, what if we created a syndicate—a club called The Dullstroom Epic?
 Members would pay an annual fee and, in return, get access to all the participating waters any weekend of the year.
 I can't recall the exact fee we landed on, but it was something like R2,000 per year—not outrageous.

-We prepped for the launch and brought in this young bloke called Mike Hutchinson to be the face of the Dullstroom Epic.
-Steve knew him from somewhere—Natal, I think—and Mike was a good-looking, pleasant young guy.
+We prepped for the launch and brought back Mike Hutchinson from Natal—yes, that Mike who'd had a farewell the year before—to be the face of the Dullstroom Epic.
+Mike was a good-looking (too good-looking, as it would turn out), pleasant young guy.

 I remember immediately getting that little alarm bell in the back of my head.
 I'd seen how things had gone before with Terry and handsome young fly fishermen.
 But things seemed calm—Terry was happy again, nursing Ollie.
 So I pushed those thoughts aside.